What is it?

 How do I participate?

-Online registration opens sometime in April.
-To keep abreast of conference information, subscribe to the Mass History news mailing list.
+Online registration opens sometime mid April on the Mass History Alliance website.
+To keep abreast of conference information, subscribe to the Mass History Alliance mailing list.
 We usually call for suggestions for presentations in December.

 Who funds it?

 The conference is supported by registration fees, sponsors, Mass Humanities and Mass History Alliance.
 The conference is dependent on its institutional sponsors and partners and your donations.
 To support the Mass History Alliance’s contribution to the conference, visit their contribution page.